Context

 Takeaway #1: User-First, Always

-More than once, I was faced with the decision of scrapping a large portion of screens in response to feedback about our designs being less intuitive than we assumed.
-Initially, these decisions were discouraging as it felt we were taking steps backwards when we were already halfway through the project.
+More than once, I was faced with the decision of scrapping a large portion of screens in response to user feedback.
+Initially, these decisions were discouraging as it felt we were taking major steps backwards rather than progressing.
 However, I realized scrapping work is all a part of iteration and a majority of the decisions I made resulted in more effective designs.
-I learned although big changes may set deadlines back, with clear prioritization and alignment a team can adapt quickly and still deliver.
+I learned although big changes may set back deadlines, a team can still quickly adapt and deliver with clear prioritization and alignment.

 It was such a great learning and growth experience to work on this project.
 I would like to thank Aiden Gleason for being a great PM to work with and Denzel Herrera-Davis for all the constructive feedback and opportunity to design!